 - Lower operating costs with electrical power costs well below the national average

-- Establish operations in a proven consumer and business market that generates a strong and steady flow of in-state, out-of-state, and international tourism visits, as well as global commerce visits
+- Establish operations in a proven consumer and business market that generates a strong and steady flow of in-state, out-of-state, and international tourism visits

-- Apply for a Tourism Product Development grant and gain access to other sources of tourism grants
+- Apply for a Tourism Product Development grant and other sources of tourism grants

-- Rely on the world’s busiest and most efficient
+- Rely on Hartsfield-Jackson International Airport, the world’s busiest and most efficient

 - Post special offers on the state’s tourism website ExploreGeorgia.org and the mobile travel guide

-- Promote your destination or service through the Georgia Travel Guide, Calendar of Events, Group Tour Planner, 1-800 VISIT GA, ExploreGeorgia.org, mobile travel guide, press releases, domestic and international trade shows, state-wide advertising campaigns, e-newsletters and more
+- Promote destinations or services through the Georgia Travel Guide, Calendar of Events, Group Tour Planner, 1-800 VISIT GA, ExploreGeorgia.org, mobile travel guide, press releases, domestic and international trade shows, state-wide advertising campaigns, e-newsletters and more.